ajlopatkin/plasmidcounts/README.md

 ### sensitivity_analysis.py

 **Description**: Similar to `main.py`, this script performs plasmid count analysis across various parameter values to conduct sensitivity analysis.
 Each parameter is varied one at a time from its base value while keeping others constant.
+Please update the path parameters in this script similar to what was done before running `main.py` file.

 **Example Usage**: